Contact seller

-Have you found a camper or caravan that you are really interested in?
+Have you found a camper or caravan you are really interested in?
 Then you can contact the seller directly.
-On the right-hand side at the top of the advertisement page is a 'business card' of the seller of the camper or caravan.
-Here you can see whether the provider is a private advertiser or a camper or caravan broker.
-There are various options where you can contact the provider.
+On the top right of the ad page, there is a 'business card' of the seller of the camper or caravan.
+Here you can see if the advertiser is a private advertiser or a camper or caravan broker.
+There are several ways to contact the seller.

-In the purchase process it is important that you get a good picture of the camper or caravan.
+In the purchasing process, it is important to get a good idea of the camper or caravan.
 Are there any things you still have questions about?
-Ask the selling party for this.
+Ask the selling party.
 For example:

 • What is the age or condition of the camper or caravan?